rajuKollati1/TestTest/students/suresh/mdfiles/FluxCD_setup.md

 * Add `ImageRepository`, `ImagePolicy`, and `ImageUpdateAutomation` for automated image updates.
 * Create separate environments under `clusters/` for staging or production.

----

-✅ **You now have a complete FluxCD setup for TestTest-k8s, with